andygrunwald/things-with-buzzers-hardware/README.md

 You deserved it.
 You have built the foundation for more.
 Don't stop.
 Find out [what you can do with buzzers](#things-you-can-do-with-buzzers).

+## The result

+We have set up a quick demo setup.
+Have a quick look at this video: [things with buzzers: hardware showcase @ YouTube](https://youtu.be/pAQNX0Fhxk4).

 ## Things you can do with buzzers

 * Running a Jeopardy! game show